carallon/io-module-developer-guide/source/api/net/sslsocket.rst

 SslSocket.configuration
 =======================

 The SSL configuration of this socket.
 SslSockets have a default configuration that will work for the majority of use cases.
-If more control is needed - for instance, the peer requires the client to provide a certificate - this can be overriden.
+If more control is needed --- for instance, the server requires the client to provide a certificate --- this can be overriden.
 If overriden, the new configuration will be applied during the next SSL handshake.

 See :doc:`../net/sslconfiguration` for details about the SSLConfiguration API.